froggylegz/rc3-css/questions.md

   </div>
 ```

-1. Describe how you could experiment with CSS styles before adding them to your page.
+### How you could experiment with CSS styles before adding them to your page?